mygizli04/MineTron-Auth-Sane/README.md

 # How do i use this with (insert service)

-Install the MineTron-auth Client and login into minehut the copy the auth code we give you and give it to the service
+Install the MineTron-auth Client and login into minehut then copy the auth code we give you and give it to the service